martinschneider/justtestlah/src/site/markdown/index.md

 mvn test -Dtest=TestRunner
 ```

-To test against Android you need to setup [Appium](https://appium.io) and start an Appium server.
+The default platform is `web`.
+To test one of the mobile apps you need to setup [Appium](https://appium.io) and start an Appium server.
 You also need one physical or emulated device connected.
-Then simply execute the tests by setting `platform=android` in `yasew.properties`.
+Then simply execute the tests by setting `platform=android` or `platform=ios` in `yasew.properties`.
+Please note that the Stackoverflow demo is only available for `web` and `android` (upvote [this question](https://meta.stackoverflow.com/questions/365573/is-there-a-version-of-the-stack-overflow-app-for-the-ios-simulator) to help change it).
+For the Carousell demo you need to have a [Carousell](https://www.carousell.com) account.

 ```bash
 mvn test -Dtest=TestRunner -Dyasew.properties=/absolute/path/to/your/yasew.properties